Las Vegas Motorcycle Accident Attorneys Who Know What it Means to be a Rider.

 Dangerous Stunts: Some motorcycle riders like to perform stunts on their bike, such as going up on one wheel.
 These actions are dangerous for the rider who can lose control and crash.

-The laws governing motorcycle accidents is the same as that for automobiles.
+The laws governing motorcycle accidents are the same as those for automobiles.
 Specifically, the injured motorcyclist must show that the other party was negligent and the negligence lead to the injuries.
 In most cases, the other vehicle is an automobile.
 In many cases the automobile driver was negligent because he or she was speeding through an intersection or did not properly check for the motorcyclists.
 However, as discussed above, a motorcyclist can also be negligent.
 For example, if he or she was performing stunts, lost control and was hit by a car.
 If both the motorcyclist and automobile were at fault, the court will examine the degree to which each person’s actions lead to the accident.
 The person with the greater degree of fault will be liable but the award may be reduced by the amount of negligence of the other person.
 Of course, if the motorcyclist does not suffer any injuries, even if the other party was negligent, there can be no recovery.

 If you have been injured in a motorcycle accident, please contact us at 702-522-0696 so we can assist you in evaluating your case.